 There are tons of great spots to stop and plop down a picnic blanket along these trails and enjoy a world-class view.
 We stopped for lunch on top of some gigantic boulders at the trail summit, where we got to enjoy the views in every direction.

-Capitol Reef Hiking Safety
+Capitol Reef National Park Hiking Safety

-• The sun can get intense in southern Utah, and given the length of this hike, so bring way more water than you think you will need.
+The sun can get intense in southern Utah, and given the length of this hike, so bring way more water than you think you will need.

-• Beware the combination of strong wind gusts and massive cliffs.
+Beware the combination of strong wind gusts and massive cliffs.
 Keep your kids away from the edge at all times.

-• This is a one-way hike, so one parent may have to walk an additional 2.7 miles / 4km down Highway 24 to get the car.
+This is a one-way hike, so one parent may have to walk an additional 2.7 miles / 4 km down Highway 24 to get the car.
 Or, you could do like we did and ask a generous soul to give one parent a lift.

 What to Bring Hiking in Capitol Reef